greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

     SELinuxstatus: disabled
     ```

-2. If SELinux is not disabled, disable it by editing the `/etc/selinux/config` file.
+2. If SELinux is not deactivated, deactivate it by editing the `/etc/selinux/config` file.
 As root, change the value of the `SELINUX` parameter in the `config` file as follows:

     ```
     SELINUX=disabled
     ```

-3. If the System Security Services Daemon \(SSSD\) is installed on your systems, edit the SSSD configuration file and set the `selinux_provider` parameter to `none` to prevent SELinux-related SSH authentication denials that could occur even with SELinux disabled.
+3. If the System Security Services Daemon \(SSSD\) is installed on your systems, edit the SSSD configuration file and set the `selinux_provider` parameter to `none` to prevent SELinux-related SSH authentication denials that could occur even with SELinux deactivated.
 As root, edit `/etc/sssd/sssd.conf` and add this parameter:

     ```
     selinux_provider=none
     ```

-4. Reboot the system to apply any changes that you made and verify that SELinux is disabled.
+4. Reboot the system to apply any changes that you made and verify that SELinux is deactivated.

 If you choose to enable SELinux in `Enforcing` mode, then Greenplum processes and users can operate successfully in the default `Unconfined` context.
 If you require increased SELinux confinement for Greenplum processes and users, you must test your configuration to ensure that there are no functionality or performance impacts to Greenplum Database.
 See the [SELinux User's and Administrator's Guide](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/selinux_users_and_administrators_guide/index) for detailed information about configuring SELinux and SELinux users.

-## <a id="topic_et2_y22_4nb"></a>Disable or Configure Firewall Software
+## <a id="topic_et2_y22_4nb"></a>Deactivate or Configure Firewall Software

-You should also disable firewall software such as `iptables` \(on systems such as RHEL 6.x and CentOS 6.x \), `firewalld` \(on systems such as RHEL 7.x and CentOS 7.x\), or `ufw` \(on Ubuntu systems, disabled by default\).
-If firewall software is not disabled, you must instead configure your software to allow required communication between Greenplum hosts.
+You should also deactivate firewall software such as `iptables` \(on systems such as RHEL 6.x and CentOS 6.x \), `firewalld` \(on systems such as RHEL 7.x and CentOS 7.x\), or `ufw` \(on Ubuntu systems, deactivated by default\).
+If firewall software is not deactivated, you must instead configure your software to allow required communication between Greenplum hosts.

-To disable `iptables`:
+To deactivate `iptables`:

 1. As the root user, check the status of `iptables`: